imaitland/blog/md/ownership_in_rust.md

 fn main() {
   let x = String::from("hello");
   does_stuff(&x);
-  // Because we passed a reference to does_stuff, it remains in scope, unchanged. println!("x: {}", x);
+  // Because we passed an immutable reference to does_stuff, it remains in scope, unchanged. println!("x: {}", x);

 }